 Start: Tokyo - End: Tokyo | Budget Class

-As of the winter of 2018 I have had to temporarily discontinue my Small Group Tours because of the popularity of my Day Trips & Private Custom Tours.
-In the future I may offer Small Group Tours again but for now I can offer only Day Trips & Private Custom Tours.
-If you would like to start a conversation about Day Trips or a Private Custom Tour to Japan please submit my Inquiry Form.
+As of the winter of 2018 I have had to temporarily discontinue my Small Group Tours because of the popularity of my Day Tours & Private Custom Tours.
+In the future I may offer Small Group Tours again but for now I can offer only Day Tours & Private Custom Tours.
+If you would like to start a conversation about Day Tours or a Private Custom Tour to Japan please submit my Inquiry Form.
 Feel free to inquire about any desires you may have and want to experience in Japan.

 Tokyo - Nagano - Matsumoto - Takayama - Kanazawa - Hiroshima - Kurashiki - Kyoto - Tokyo